Manzat (goddess): In Elam

 In Elam Manzat she appears for the first time in Naram-Sin's treaty with an unknown monarch, though it is commonly assumed that she should be regarded as an Akkadian deity in this case.
 References to the worship of Manzat are known chiefly from the Elamite lowlands, especially Susa and its surroundings, similarly as in the case of deities such as Lagamal, Pinikir, Adad and Shala.
 The sites og Deh-e Now and Tappeh Horreeye in particular were closely associated with her, and it is possible she was regarded as the city goddess in these locations.
 Based on epigraphic evidence it has been proposed that the Elamite city corresponding to modern Deh-e Now was known as Hubshen in antiquity, but Daniel T. Potts notes inscriptions only refer to a land, rather than specifically a city, bearing this name.
-Elamite king Igi-Halki restored an old kukunnu (Elamite: "high temple") of Manzat in Deh-e Now and left behind an inscription written in Akkadian according to which "Manzat-Ishtar" gave him "kingship over Susa and Anshan."
+Elamite king Igi-Halki restored an old kukunnu (Elamite: "high temple") of Manzat in Deh-e Now and left behind an inscription written in Akkadian according to which "Manzat-Ishtar" gave him "kingship over Susa and Anshan".
 Shutruk-Nahhunte claimed that he repaired a temple in this location built by his predecessors.
 The same king also built a temple dedicated to her and an enigmatic deity designated by the logogram NIN.DAR(.A) in Tappeh Horreeye, stating in his inscriptions that he hopes the invoked deity (presumably Manzat) will make the land of Hubshen happy.
-Kutir-Nahhunte likewise renovated a Manzat temple in Hubshen, presumably the same one as his predecessors.
+Kutir-Nahhunte likewise renovated a temple of Manzat in Hubshen, presumably the same one as his predecessors.

 A further location associated with Manzat was Pi-ša-an-ne, mentioned in a text from Susa.
 According to inscriptions of kings Shutruk-Nahhunte and Hutelutush-Inshushinak sites of worship of Manzat and Simut treated as a pair existed in Susa itself.
 Theophoric names invoking her are also attested in texts from Haft Tappeh, which might correspond to ancient Kabnak.

 Inscriptions of Untash-Napirisha state that he built a temple of Manzat, referred to with the epithet "lady of the siyan kuk" ("sacred pretinct") in Chogha Zanbil.
 Belet-ali was worshiped in the same location alongside Simut.
 A siyan husame (Elamite: "temple in a grove") dedicated to Manzat is also attested, and on this basis it has been argued that such sanctuaries had no funerary function, contrary to a common assumption in scholarship based on the existence of siyan husame dedicated to underworld deities such as Inshushinak and Lagamal.

 No attestations of Manzat from Elam are more recent than 1050 BCE, which might indicate that she was no longer worshiped there in the first millennium BCE, or that she only appears under a presently unidentified alternate name.